WTFox/pg_compare/README.rst

                                       Select specific comparisons to run.
       -o, --outfile PATH              Specify a csv file to be created for failed comparisons.
+      -d, --debug                     Show a table of database connection info.
       --help                          Show this message and exit.

 ::